 10- Prunes or dried plums

-We consider prunes the most important natural laxative for the abdomen and the most effective natural laxative.
+Prunes for constipation can be the most important and the most natural laxative.
 Prunes contain a special type of sugar called sorbitol.

 In fact, this compound helps attract water to the intestine which facilitates the digestion process and significantly relieves constipation.